 However, formal qualifications are not an absolute requirement for testers.
 What matters most is that the tester is able to knowingly evaluate the team based on the criteria, which does require experience with dog training and dog body language.

 Any training evaluation is only as valuable as the ability and accuracy of the tester.
 We advise that when teams take the SDIT Manners Evaluation, they have a third person record the process on video.
 This can provide valuable feedback for future training.
 Further, in case a team is ever forced to go to court, a video record is an independent way of showing that the team accomplished what the tester indicates they did.

-This evaluation was developed initially by PSDP’s Board of Directors in 2018, then vetted with the aid of public feedback in early 2019.
+This evaluation was developed initially by PSDP’s Board of Directors in 2018, then vetted with the aid of public beta-testing feedback in early 2019.
 We are grateful for our community’s assistance in strengthening this resource for those to come.